Background

 The ANP, of course, is conditioned to be afraid of the EP.
 The EP is a serious threat to the survival of the individual, and more broadly, in evolutionary terms, survival of a species.

-So the ANP is very afraid of the very fearful of the EP, of the emotional part.
+So the ANP is very afraid of the EP, of the emotional part.
 And it reacts to the emotional part's attempts to intrude.
 It reacts to the attacks by the emotional part.

 The emotional part is like a virus, I mean computer virus, or actually like a real virus as well.
 It tries to infiltrate the system and then replicate.